-If you have any questions about issues involved in family law, child law, child custody law, or other issues, you should contact a competent family law attorney.
+If you have any questions about child custody or other family law issues, you should contact a competent family law attorney.
 Are you looking for an experienced Newburyport or Andover divorce lawyer?
-Our experienced professionals may be able to work on behalf of you.
-Please contact our offices at your earliest convenience by phone at (866) 995-6663 or complete a contact form on our website.
-We will return your inquiry with prompt attention.
+Our experienced professionals may be able to work on your behalf.
+Contact our offices by phone at (866) 995-6663.